PlatinumEduation/WarehouseManagmentSystem_API/README.md

 >> Object-Oriented-Programming (OOP)

-- the four pillars  has been used:
+## The four pillars  has been used:

 . inheritance & Polymorphism